There's a lot of info here, so please read it all to make sure you know what's what!

 Do I need to be an AMA Member to ride at Over And Out?
 No you do not.
 We recommend AMA Membership, but this event does not require it.

 Are men allowed?
 No, sorry.
 Men, animals, and anyone under 21 are NOT allowed.
 You will see a handful of men at the event during the day.
-They are property owners and experienced sweep riders.
-They are there to guide and help keep us safe, and they will also be doing recon at the end of the day to recover any broken down bikes!
+They are our trail managers and sweep riders (yes there will be some female sweeps too!).
+They are there to guide and help keep us safe.
 At night, they will retire to their own area away from the ladies-only zone.

 What can I / can't I bring?
 Bring everything you need for riding and camping including gear, extra gas, a battery pack for your phone, plenty of water, sunscreen, bugspray....
 We'll share a recommended packing list closer to the event.
 You can and should also bring food and drinks.